The Work Study Program

 There are typically not an abundance of on-campus jobs posted during the summer because many staff and faculty are busy with their summer plans and are not thinking about what student employment needs they will have for next year.
 Jobs typically get posted as the school year gets closer.
 Employers usually wait to list their opening until one week before school starts.

-If you still have not found employment or have any more questions, please contact Chris Peterson, the Director of our Career Services and Student Development Office at firstname.lastname@example.org or give him a call at 405-491-6684.
+If you still have not found employment or have any more questions, please contact Angela Rhodes, the Director of Career Education at email@example.com or give her a call at 405-491-6336.

 Can I apply my work study wages directly to my school bill?